Jewelry Photography vs Renders for E-Commerce

 With major improvements to CAD in the last two decades, many jewelers are replacing jewelry photography with renders for their e-commerce store.

 Will CAD rendering replace jewelry photography for e-commerce or will jewelry photography still reign king?
-We’ve analysed and compared the advantages and disadvantages of each in this post.
+We’ve analyzed and compared the advantages and disadvantages of each in this post.

 Do you agree or disagree with our thoughts?
 Let us know in the comments below.
-We’ll also be updating this post as we gain more insight into this emerging debate.
+We’ll also be updating this post as we gain more insights into this emerging debate.

 A camera is specifically designed to capture the details and accuracy of an object.
 This is even more important with jewelry photography as customers would like to see the fine details in the craftsmanship and specific characteristics of gemstones.
 After a piece of jewelry has been captured, the image undergoes post-production to remove any imperfections ready for e-commerce.

 With a CAD rendering, we are simulating the details of the piece of jewelry.
 This means the CAD artist will need to recreate the details including textures, gradients, and reflections in the metals and gemstones.
 The final output will vary depending on the software used and the amount of effort put in by the CAD artist.